 All promotional items purchased by DASG must be eco-friendly whenever available and cost effective.

 All DASG Marketing expenses are required to use eco-friendly products in doing so when available and cost effective.
 All promotional giveaway items purchased by the DASG Marketing Committee must be a joint promotional item with ICC.

+An portion of the Student Leadership Conferences and Workshops must be used for the annual SSCCC General Assembly.

 DASG Support Costs